 Although there a universal answer does not exist, there are guidelines out to help hone in on the key components of a diet that are scientifically backed.
 Yes, weight loss is often the primary goal of a diet and that in and of itself can have a huge impact on your overall health.
 But that is just a simple energy balance issue, and doesn’t resolve the “optimal health” question.
 While there are still a lot of questions that nutrition science hasn’t answered, there are several things we do know with quite a bit of certainty.
 One of those things, which is a pretty big deal in my opinion, is that the types of foods we choose can reduce the risk of developing diet-related chronic diseases such as heart disease, type 2 diabetes, and cancer.2 And on the other hand, there are foods that can benefit our health the most at a cellular level to help bring you back to a baseline of health, then optimize it further.

 So, of all the choices that exist, which types of foods should you be focusing on to optimize your nutrition and reset your health?
 There is a lot of evidence to support that a diet built on whole- foods not only has the best balance of nutrients, but also leads to greater levels of satiety.
 The great thing about that is we can actually eat more dense foods with less calories and more nutrients.
-The Food and Nutrition Service of the USDA actually created a Healthy Eating Index to measure how well Americans are following the Dietary Guidelines for Americans.2 If you look at the index below, it’s easy to see how a whole food-based diet increases your overall score.
+The Food and Nutrition Service of the USDA actually created a Healthy Eating Index to measure how well Americans are following the Dietary Guidelines for Americans.2

 To add to that, the evidence against processed foods is quite staggering.
 Not only do processed foods provide less nutrients like fiber, but they tend to be more calorically dense, hyperpalatable (which means they taste delicious and make us want to eat more), and leave us feeling less satiated or full.3 Ultimately, that means we are eating more and faster,4 setting us up for potential weight gain, and our bodies are not getting the best nutrients to optimize our health.